cunnie/docs/sslip.io.md

 ### Acknowledgements

-We'd like to thank Pivotal Software for setting aside a hackday where wecould implement sslip.io as a proof of concept.
+We'd like to thank Pivotal Software for setting aside a Hack Day where we could implement sslip.io as a proof of concept.

 We'd like to thank Sam Stephenson for writing xip.io, which was the initial inspiration for sslip.io, and for suggesting the domain name sslip.io.